 (2) Membership is terminated if a member is expelled.

 4. Children and Bona Fide Guests.
 Children and bona fide guests shall be permitted at any Club activity when accompanied by a regular member who is accountable for them.
 All fees for participation of children and/or guests of a member will be paid by the member in accordance with Club policy.

 5. Finances.
 The activities of the Club shall be established and maintained by income and funds derived primarily from membership dues and through Club activities.

 6. Dues.
 Dues shall be paid annually to maintain regular membership status.
 Dues amounts shall be established by the Bridge for single and family memberships as part of the annual budget process.
-The family membership rate is available to couples and their minor children, and establishes both spouses as full-regular members.
+The family membership rate is available to couples and their minor children (defined as under 18, or under 21 while a full-time student), and establishes both spouses as full-regular members.